Zac77/iPlugin/README.md

 iPlugin
 =======

-This is a project to attend NTx Apps Challenge.
+This is a project for NTx Apps Challenge.